slyall/www-darkmere/content/linux.conf.au_guide.md

 ### Organisers

-Each year LCA is held in a different city with a completely different set of organisers.
-Usually there will about half a dozen *hard core* people running around and not having any fun plus about dozen or two *helpers* manning the desks, looking after rooms, filming and otherwise doing the boring stuff that makes your conference fun.
+LCA is ultimately controlled by [Linux Australia](http://linux.org.au) but (much like the Olympics) it is award to a different city each year with a completely different set of organisers.

+Usually there will about half a dozen *hard core* people running around and not having any fun plus about twenty or so *helpers* manning the desks, looking after rooms, filming and otherwise doing the boring stuff that makes your conference fun.

 These people are all unpaid volunteers who miss out on most of the conference so be nice to them.
 Usually they will be in a different